dnhuang/game-projects/e7-shop-refresher/README.md

 Projected started 12/09/2023

-Trying to write a Python script that automatically refreshes shop and purchases coventant bookmarks.
-From a stackoverflow post, seems like OpenCV and pyautogui are the libraries I should be using.e7-shop-refresher
+Prototype finished 12/09/2023

+Short Python script written to auto refresh the secret shop for bookmarks and mystics.

+Built using pythonautogui and opencv.
+There's room for improvement, but for the time being, it is robust enough and it works.